 - Figs – thought to emulate the female sex organs.
 Whether that is true or not, Ginger loves fresh figs roasted with Gorgonzola and prosciutto.

-- Ginger – in any form (raw or cooked) it is supposed to stimulate the circulatory system
+- Ginger – in any form (raw or cooked), stimulates the circulatory system.

 - Honey – used in Egyptian times as a medicine for sterility and impotence